 With Flowrite, you can turn your knowledge of the prospect into a personalized sales follow-up email on the fly.

 Just provide a few bullet points based on the tips you learned in this article, select the sales follow-up email template, and let our AI writing tool do all the leg work for you, like this:

-We are obviously biased, but you can try Flowrite for free for 30 days to see for yourself!
+We are obviously biased, but you can try Flowrite for free to see for yourself!